 Tell us about your approach to your project.
-Tell us who'll be responsible for its delivery.
-Tell us how you'll keep your project on track, and how you'll know that it's been successful
+Tell us how you'll keep your project on track, and how you'll know that it's been successful ready to manage and deliver your project effectively, alongside your usual work, whether you manage it yourself or bring someone in to help you.

 We know that a well-planned project with effective management is more likely to lead to a successful end result.
-So we want to know that your organisation is properly set up, well-run, with the capacity and the right skills and experience to deliver your project successfully, alongside your usual work.
-We also want to know about how you've approached planning your project.
-We may ask you at a later stage to provide your annual accounts, if we believe this will help us with our assessment of your application.
+So we want to know about your capacity to deliver, and how you've approached planning and managing your project.
+We want you to demonstrate that you're